Knox Hills begins annual ‘Yard of the Month’ contest, reminds residents of landscaping restrictions

+FORT KNOX, Ky. — Knox Hills’ Yard of the Month contest begins this month and will continue through September, but before beginning any beautification projects, housing officials urge residents to follow post landscaping regulations.

-Knox Hills has set guidelines for its ‘Yard of the Month’ contest that begins in June and continues through September.
-The guidelines, which are congruent with installation regulations and the Knox Hill’s Resident Guide, provide dig restrictions that are designed to keep people safe.
-(Photo by G. Anthonie Riis, Fort Knox News)
+The rules for the contest are congruent with installation regulations and The Knox Hills Resident Guide, which include dig restrictions designed to prevent injury.

+“We encourage our residents who enjoy working outdoors to plant flowers and to raise a garden, but we do have guidelines to follow,” said John Bredehoeft, project director for Knox Hills. “[Our] regulations keep everyone safe.
+We don’t want residents to accidently strike electric or gas utility lines.”

+Bredehoeft said Fort Knox is older than many of the codes requiring deeper utility lines, and as a result, regulations prohibit the planting of trees and shrubs on the Army post to prevent digging required to plant them.

 |Date Taken:

-Note: Editor’s Note: The Oak Park Community Office is located at 101 S. Brett and can be reached at 502-799-6580.
-The North/South Dietz Community Office is located at 75 Estrada Ave. and can be reached at 502-799-6570.
-The Historic Community Office is located 41 W. Chaffee Ave. and can be reached at 502-799-6560.
-The Knox Hills Maintenance Warehouse is located at 144 S. Conroy Ave. and can be reached at 502-799-6565.